Aniket-Mishra/2_AMV10_Visual_Analytics/readme.md

 ### How to run

 In order to use the application, navigate to the `dash_app` directory.
-Within this directory, simply run `app.py` and click on the link that appears in the terminal.
+Within this directory, simply run `python "app.py"` and click on the link that appears in the terminal.
 This will open the dashboard in the webbrowser.

 ### Data